 [END TABLE 1.1 HERE]

-Integration of AR6 WGI assessments with other Working Groups
+Integration of AR6 WGI Assessments With Other Working Groups

-Integration of assessments across the chapters of the WGI Report, and with WGII and WGIII, occurs in a number of ways, including work on a common Glossary, risk framework (see Cross-Chapter Box 1.3), scenarios and projections of future large-scale changes, and the presentation of results at various global warming levels (see Section 1.6).
+Integration of assessments across the chapters of the WGI Report, and with WGII and WGIII, occurs in a number of ways, including work on a common Glossary, risk framework (Cross-Chapter Box 1.3), scenarios and projections of future large-scale changes, and the presentation of results at various global warming levels (Section 1.6).

-Chapters 8 through 12, and the Atlas, cover topics also assessed by WGII in several areas, including regional climate information and climate-related risks.
+Chapters 8 to 12, and the Atlas, cover topics also assessed by WGII in several areas, including regional climate information and climate-related risks.
 This approach produces a more integrated assessment of impacts of climate change across Working Groups.
 In particular, Chapter 10 discusses the generation of regional climate information for users, the co-design of research with users, and the translation of information into the user context (in particular directed towards WGII).
-Chapter 12 provides a direct bridge between physical climate information (climatic impact-drivers) and sectoral impacts and risk, following the chapter organization of the WGII assessment.
+Chapter 12 provides a direct bridge between physical climate information (climatic impact-drivers) and sectoral impacts and risk, following the chapter organization of the WGII Assessment.
 Notably, Cross-Chapter Box 12.1 draws a connection to representative key risks and Reasons for Concern (RFC).

-The science assessed in Chapters 2 to 7, such as the carbon budget, short-lived climate forcers and emission metrics, are topics in common with WGIII, and relevant for the mitigation of climate change.
-This includes a consistent presentation of the concepts of carbon budget and net zero emission targets within chapters, in order to support integration in the Synthesis Report.
-Emission-driven emulators (simple climate models), summarised in Cross-Chapter Box 7.1 in Chapter 7 are used to approximate large-scale climate responses of complex Earth System Models (ESMs) and have been used as tools to explore the expected GSAT response to multiple scenarios consistent with those assessed in WGI for the classification of scenarios in WGIII.
+The science assessed in Chapters 2 to 7, such as the carbon budget, short-lived climate forcers (SLCFs) and emission metrics, are topics in common with WGIII, and relevant for the mitigation of climate change.
+This includes a consistent presentation of the concepts of carbon budget and net zero emissions targets within chapters, in order to support integration in the Synthesis Report.
+Emissions-driven emulators (simple climate models), summarized in Cross-Chapter Box 7.1, are used to approximate large-scale climate responses of complex Earth System Models (ESMs) and have been used as tools to explore the expected global surface air temperature (GSAT) response to multiple scenarios consistent with those assessed in WGI for the classification of scenarios in WGIII.
 Chapter 6 provides information about the impact of climate change on global air pollution, relevant for WGII, including Cross-Chapter Box 6.1 on the implications of the recent coronavirus pandemic (COVID-19) for climate and air quality.
-Cross-Chapter Box 2.3 in Chapter 2 presents an integrated cross-WG discussion of global temperature definitions, with implications for many aspects of climate change science.
+Cross-Chapter Box 2.3 in Chapter 2 presents an integrated cross-Working Group discussion of global temperature definitions, with implications for many aspects of climate change science.

 In addition, Chapter 1 sets out a shared terminology on cross-cutting topics, including climate risk, attribution and storylines, as well as an introduction to emission scenarios, global warming levels and cumulative carbon emissions as an overarching topic for integration across all three Working Groups.

-All these integration efforts are aimed at enhancing the bridges and ‘handshakes’ among Working Groups, enabling the final cross-working group exercise of producing the integrated Synthesis Report.
+All these integration efforts are aimed at enhancing the bridges and ‘handshakes’ among Working Groups, enabling the final cross-Working Group exercise of producing the integrated Synthesis Report.

-Chapter preview
+Chapter Preview

-The main purposes of this chapter are: (1) to set the scene for the WGI assessment and to place it in the context of ongoing global changes, international policy processes, the history of climate science and the evolution from previous IPCC assessments, including the Special Reports prepared as part of the sixth assessment cycle; (2) to describe key concepts and methods, relevant developments since AR5, and the modelling framework used in this assessment; and (3) together with the other chapters of this report, to provide context and support for the WGII and WGIII contributions to AR6, particularly on climate information to support mitigation, adaptation and risk management.
+The main purposes of this chapter are: (i) to set the scene for the WGI Assessment and to place it in the context of ongoing global changes, international policy processes, the history of climate science and the evolution from previous IPCC assessments, including the Special Reports prepared as part of the Sixth Assessment Cycle; (ii) to describe key concepts and methods, relevant developments since AR5, and the modelling framework used in this Assessment; and (iii) together with the other chapters of this report, to provide context and support for the WGII and WGIII contributions to AR6, particularly on climate information to support mitigation, adaptation and risk management.